-This puffy, chocolate Dutch baby (pancake) with crispy, crinkly edges and deliciously soft center makes a simple yet special breakfast any day of the week!
+This chocolate Dutch baby (german pancake) with crispy, crinkly edges and deliciously soft center makes a simple yet special breakfast!

 How are you doing this week?
 Really.
 Talk to me.